 The Stone Hearts recognize that their embracement of trade and their dealings with the Demiurg might bring scrutiny upon them from some other, more orthodox, Imperial organizations.
 They are sure that any doubt that might be raised will be easily quashed by their record of service, and failing that, by pointed words and equally pointed blades.

 ”Conserve your resources.
 Hold back your forces.
-No one has ever won a war by spending his strength in the first battle.” – Captain Archimedes Frasier
+No one has ever won a war by spending his strength in the first battle.” – Captain Archimedes Frasier of the Third Company

 In the millennia since their arrival on Cathe, the Stone Hearts have continued to battle against the enemies of Mankind.
 On worlds across the Imperium they have faced down the ever-present threats of Orks, Eldar raiders, and heretical uprisings.
 The Chapter has also on occasion sent Battle Companies south to fight alongside their brother Astartes in the Chaos-wracked sectors around the Eye of Terror, and dispatched expeditions to the galactic north, along the rim of Imperial territory, where the light of the Astronomican can barely be felt.

 The Stone Hearts favor using the minimum force required in a situation – a legacy both of their lean early years and of their increasingly mercantile nature.
 They have even been known to attempt to find diplomatic solutions (though often only as a cover for military preparations), or to buy off enemy armies and turn them to the service of the Imperium.
 Often the Chapter will settle for a somewhat prolonged engagement which takes less casualties, using fortifications and terrain to limit their casualties and ensure the destruction of the enemy.
 This minimal approach has sometimes resulted in temporary defeat, but the Stone Hearts always simply reevaluate the situation and react accordingly.